pilosus/piny/README.rst

 Best practices
 --------------

-- Maintain healthy security/convenience balance for your config
+- Maintain a healthy security/convenience balance for your config

 - Mark up entity as an environment variable in your YAML if and only if it really is a *secret* (login/passwords, private API keys, crypto keys,